-- o The courthouse maximum capacity will be indicated at the front entrance. - o The room/courtroom maximum capacity will be clearly indicated near the room entry.
-Where possible, seating in excess of the room capacity will be taped off or removed. - The courthouse and courtroom occupancy will be monitored by designated individuals. - If the courthouse or courtroom capacity is exceeded: - Courthouse: No additional people will be permitted into the courthouse.
-If a person in the queue indicates that they are going to miss a scheduled court time, information will be gathered from that individual and provided to the court administration office for sharing with the appropriate parties. - Ocurtroom: Those remaining in the hallway will be told that no additional people will be permitted into the courtroom and they may continue to wait provided that physical distancing can be maintained.
+- The courthouse and courtroom occupancy are monitored by designated individuals. - If the courthouse or courtroom capacity is exceeded: - Courthouse: No additional people will be permitted into the courthouse.
+If a person in the queue indicates that they are going to miss a scheduled court time, information will be gathered from that individual and provided to the court administration office for sharing with the appropriate parties. - Courtroom: Those remaining in the hallway will be told that no additional people will be permitted into the courtroom and they may continue to wait provided that physical distancing can be maintained.
 Note: the admittance of participants in scheduled proceedings will be prioritized over members of public.
-Counsel may be asked to assist in identifying people who need to be in the courtroom.
+Counsel may be asked to assist in identifying people who need to be in the courtroom. - Note: At times, the number of individuals wishing to attend a proceeding may exceed the capacity of the courtroom.
+Individuals who are attending the courthouse with a support person should advise the courthouse to ensure both persons are included in anticipated attendees. - Disability-related needs should contact the courthouse Accessibility Coordinator - o Victims and witnesses should advise the Victim, Witness Service Worker